 9 – Curiosity hopes because it has seen so many millions of ways God has provided and cared and loved and created.
 Curiosity has examined His promises and seen Him as true to keep them.
 So, while curiosity will never rest, it can rest in the hope of God’s faithfulness.

-This is an excerpt from my forthcoming book, The Curious Christian: How Discovering Wonder Enriches All of Life that is due to be released in early 2017.
+This is an excerpt from my book, The Curious Christian: How Discovering Wonder Enriches All of Life.

 If you would like to explore further and take a short (FREE) evaluation of your own curiosity visit CuriousChristianBook.com.